Rubus chamaemorus: Distribution and habitat

+Ecology

 Cloudberry leaves are food for caterpillars of several Lepidoptera species.
-The moth Coleophora thulea has no other known food plants.
-See also List of Lepidoptera that feed on Rubus.
+The larvae of the moth Coleophora thulea has no other known food plants.

+Conservation

+Due to peatland drainage and peat exploitation, they are considered endangered and are under legal protection in Germany's Weser and Elbe Valleys.

 Cultivation

-Despite great demand as a delicacy (particularly in Sweden, Norway and Finland) the cloudberry is not widely cultivated and is primarily a wild plant.
-Wholesale prices vary widely based on the size of the yearly harvest, but cloudberries have gone for as little as €10/kg (in 2004).
+Despite great demand as a delicacy (particularly in Sweden, Norway, and Finland), the cloudberry is not widely cultivated and is primarily a wild plant.
+Wholesale prices vary widely based on the size of the yearly harvest, but cloudberries have retailed for as little as €10/kg (in 2004).

 Since the middle of the 1990s, however, the species has formed part of a multinational research project.
-Beginning in 2002, selected cultivars have been available to farmers, notably 'Apolto' (male), 'Fjellgull' (female) and 'Fjordgull' (female).
+Beginning in 2002, selected cultivars have been available to farmers, notably 'Apolto' (male), 'Fjellgull' (female), and 'Fjordgull' (female).
+Finnish self-pollinated 'Nyby' variety is monoecious, i.e. the female and male flowers are located in the same plant unit.
 The cloudberry can be cultivated in Arctic areas where few other crops are possible, for example along the northern coast of Norway.